Does The Ordinary Skincare Work For Hyperpigmentation

 The Active Ingredients: Glycolic Acid, Lactic Acid, Tartaric Acid, Citric Acid, Salicylic Acid.

 Alpha Hydroxy Acids (AHAs) are a group of naturally occurring acids, derived from sugars in particular plants and fruit.
-For example; Glycol Acid (sugar cane), Lactic Acid (fermented milk, fruits), Citric Acid (citrus fruits), Mandelic Acid (bitter almonds), Tartaric Acid and Malic Acid (grapes, apples, pears and cherries).
+For example; Glycol Acid (sugar cane), Lactic Acid (fermented milk, fruits), Citric Acid (citrus fruits), Mandelic Acid (bitter almonds), Tartaric Acid, and Malic Acid (grapes, apples, pears and cherries).

-The use of glycolic acid face peels in varying concentrations has been proven to greatly improve the skin tone by reduce hyperpigmentation marks and acne scars.
+The use of glycolic acid face peels in varying concentrations has been proven to greatly improve the skin tone by reducing hyperpigmentation marks and acne scars.
 It gets to work primarily on the surface of the skin dissolving the 'glue-like' cement that holds dead skin cells together accelerating the natural shedding process and basically 'resurfacing' the skin.
 AHAs are water-loving molecules which means they also give the skin a hydration boost!

 Salicylic acid is a Beta-Hydroxy Acid (BHA) that belongs to a class of ingredients called salicylates.
 Found naturally in plants such as willow bark and wintergreen leaves they are thought to protect the plant against insect damage and disease.
-Salicylic acid gives the same skin renewal and texture-improving results as AHAs, but this acid is especially beneficial for oily/acne prone skin.
+Salicylic acid gives the same skin renewal and texture-improving results as AHAs, but this acid is especially beneficial for oily/acne-prone skin.
 This is due to its anti-inflammatory and antibacterial properties, its ability to penetrate deeper into the skin, and the fact that its an oil-loving molecule.
-Which means it is able to get deep inside blocked pores, dissolving oil, and dead skin cells that cause blackheads.
+This means it is able to get deep inside blocked pores, dissolving oil, and dead skin cells that cause blackheads.

 Check out my review on The Ordinary Peeling Solution where I go into more detail about exfoliating acids.